mpiseno/nat-rl/README.md

 ```

 2. Install Stanford Habitat
 Stanford Habitat is a collection of custom environments, measures, and sensors for habitat-lab.
-The readme for Stanford Habitat will also tell you to install habitat with a specific commit.
-Ignore that, and stick with the fork of habitat-lab we have here from step 1.
+Note: The readme for Stanford Habitat will also tell you to install habitat-lab with a specific commit.
+Ignore that and stick with Michael's forked habitat-lab version used in step 1.
 ```bash
 cd ~/code/
 git clone https://github.com/stanford-iprl-lab/stanford-habitat.git